 In order to transfer digital assets (value rights) an entry of into a value rights register specifically designed for this purpose is required.
 The entry in the value rights register is equivalent to other modes for security interests in "traditional" assets under Liechtenstein law.

-There are no exemptions for blockchain-based products or services as concern data privacy.
+There are no exemptions for blockchain-based products or services as concerns data privacy.
 The relative provisions of data protection regulation apply accordingly.
 Thus, individuals have the right to have their personal data deleted.
 The right to deletion is not absolute and applies only under certain circumstances.
-These are:
+These circumstances are:

 The Liechtenstein data protection regulation is to be applied in full and is of considerable importance, especially when processing customer data.

 At present, neither the production nor the use of virtual currencies as a means of payment is subject to special legal authorisation requirements.
 In individual cases, however, such a licence may be required when conducting commercial activities, depending on the structure of the specific business model.

 Whether or not providing services concerning the "staking" of tokens requires a licence and is subject to the respective Liechtenstein financial market law provisions depends on the characteristics, the factual design and the nature of the business model.

 Liechtenstein Blockchain Act and Major Business Models – from Legal Framework to Reality

 The “Alpine Malta” attracted the attention of the international and especially the European crypto-community when it announced it was to be one of the first countries in the world to adopt special legislation on blockchain, namely the Token and Trustworthy Technology Service Provider Act (also TVTG or the Liechtenstein Blockchain Act), which has been enforced from the beginning of 2020, creating one of the world’s first safe and regulated environments for token-related services.

 Below we explore how the most common crypto and tokenisation business models are realised within Liechtenstein's national and the broader European legal framework.